 The systemic use of rape as a tactic of war is horrifying, life threatening, and a war crime.
 For those girls and women victims who become pregnant, their suffering is exacerbated and prolonged by the near universal denial of abortions in humanitarian medical settings.
-In places where war rape is rife, such as the Democratic Republic of Congo, the Sudan or Burma, the option of abortion could save the lives of many girls and women.
+In places where war rape is rife, such as Nigeria, Syria, and Iraq, the option of abortion could save the lives of many girls and women.

 The Global Justice Center (GJC) is launching a critical campaign to ensure that girls and women raped and impregnated during armed conflict are provided with comprehensive and non-discriminatory medical care, as guaranteed to them under the Geneva Conventions.

 Rapes that result in pregnancy have significant, sometimes deadly, physical, psychological and social consequences.
 Girls and women raped in armed conflict face increased rates of maternal mortality.
 Further, where women are denied abortions, they may resort to “non-sterile” or “non-medical methods” which can lead to death, infection, scarring or sterilization.
 The psychological consequences of rape and a resulting pregnancy are also severe.
 In fact, the denial of access to safe abortion for rape victims has been characterized as torture or cruel, inhumane and degrading treatment by various international human rights bodies.
 Women impregnated by rape are often ostracized by their communities, face spousal abandonment and physical violence by family members.